janpetzold/mcu-battery-stress/README.md

 https://docs.sixfab.com/docs/sixfab-pico-lte-getting-started
 https://docs.sixfab.com/docs/pico-lte-azure-iot-hub-connection

+Beside that you need to install

+    umqtt.simple

+via Thonny.

 So essentially everything below the `/python` directory is what I had on my device.
 Of course your certificates will vary since you'll use your own IoT broker, the `/cert/user_key.pem` must be added anyway for the actual private key of the client.